Maleimide: Technological applications

+Analogous to Styrene maleic anhydride, copolymers of maleimides and styrene have been commercialized.

 Mono- and bismaleimide-based polymers are used for high temperature applications up to 250 C. Maleimides linked to rubber chains are often used as flexible linking molecules to reinforce rubber in tires.
 The double bond readily reacts with all hydroxy, amine or thiol groups found on the matrix to form a stable carbon-oxygen, carbon-nitrogen, or carbon-sulfur bond, respectively.
 These polymers are used in aerospace for high temperature applications of composites.
 Lockheed Martin's F-22 extensively uses thermoset composites, with bismaleimide and toughened epoxy comprising up to 17.5% and 6.6% of the structure by weight respectively.
 Lockheed Martin's F-35B (a STOVL version of this US fighter) is reportedly composed of bismaleimide materials, in addition to the use of advanced carbon fiber thermoset polymer matrix composites.